YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 returns of the stocks and bonds markets.
 It turns out that it does.

 A portfolio consisting of 60% small cap value stocks and 40% high-yield bonds achieves the same returns as the real estate market.
-The killer though is that it does so **with a lower risk**.
+The killer, though, is that it does so **with a lower risk**.
 REITs are not adding any expected return in excess of what could be achieved through stocks and bonds, but they are adding additional **uncompensated risk**.
 Therefore, the most efficient way to get exposure to the factor returns of REITs is actually through a portfolio of stocks and bonds.

 ### Additional transaction fees